duranginethmini/SerializationAndDeserialization/README.md

 or caching objects.

-Serialization - Serialization is the process of converting an object into a byte stream.
+**Serialization** - Serialization is the process of converting an object into a byte stream.
 This byte stream can be saved to a file, sent over a network, or stored in memory.This is done using the “java.io.Serializable” interface.

-Deserialization- Deserialization is the process of reconstructing an object from a byte stream.This is done using the “ObjectInputStream “class.
+**Deserialization**- Deserialization is the process of reconstructing an object from a byte stream.This is done using the “ObjectInputStream “class.

 **Advantages of Serialization and Deserialization in Java**